SOTA-RAG Series

 Any RAG-based application is as good as its components, and that is specifically true for the retriever.
 Search is everything and search is hard; it’s not a coincidence that one of the world’s most valuable companies in its core is a web search company (Google).

-Without going into too much detail (we will leave that for a future blog) it assumes the input from the user is poor; after all, this is a chat app so we can’t expect much more than a single input sentence.
+Without going into too much detail (we will leave that for a future blog) it assumes the input from the user is poor; after all, this is a chat app so we can’t expect much more than a single input query.

 The result is an overwhelming amount of data, way too much to feed into an LLM to answer the question.
-We use various ranking and scoring methods using LLMs and other models to trim down and rank the retrieved information and feed only the most relevant information into the final LLM call to answer the user’s question.
+We use various ranking and scoring methods using LLMs and other AI models to trim down and rank the retrieved information and feed only the most relevant information into the final LLM call to answer the user’s question.

 This probably leaves you with more questions than answers right now, which is completely understandable.
 Keep an eye on our blog in the next couple of weeks.
 You can expect an in-depth blog post detailing the ins and outs of retrieval shortly.